 Stowaway London gives us the lowdown of sourcing their rare finds, selling on eBay and the value of buying the best, with the budget you have.

 Both born and bred in Dorset, 27, but have lived in London for years now in a great warehouse in Tottenham.

 Q) What was the impetus behind setting up Stowaway London and how did you get started?

 Well, it was really to combine Sam’s expertise and my love/hobby for interiors.
 Also, a big part of it was to start and set up something that was totally ours – I was really fed up with working in an office.
 To have the freedom to do and to go where ever we wanted had a real appeal to it.

 Q) What in particular sparked your interest in the vintage market?

-Sam comes from a family of antiques dealers, he has been around it all his life so there was no escaping it for him but as a newcomer I am attracted to the rarity of pieces and never knowing what you might find.
+Sam comes from a family of antique dealers, he has been around it all his life so there was no escaping it for him but as a newcomer, I am attracted to the rarity of pieces and never knowing what you might find.

 Q) Vintage / retro furniture is a niche market.
 How do you think it’s fairing with today’s cheap and cheerful furniture counterparts such as Ikea?